YGuang233/mkdocs_test/doc/README_EN.md

   </a>
 </p>

-# Introduction
+## Introduction
 [【中文文档】](../README.md) [【English Doc】](./README_EN.md)

-&nbsp;&nbsp;This project mainly provides a fast and convenient processing and management library for Web Socket interface communication of Fast API.
+&nbsp;&nbsp;This project mainly provides a fast and convenient extension library for the Web Socket interface communication of Fast API.
 The feature lies in the ability to implement basic chat room functions with a small amount of code, and the writing style of FastAPI.
 <br>
 &nbsp;&nbsp;This project has also integrated excellent third-party libraries such as [broadcaster](https://github.com/encode/broadcaster) and [FastAPI limiter](https://github.com/long2ice/fastapi-limiter), and has reserved custom locations for using these libraries in this project.
 <br>
 &nbsp;&nbsp;Generally, users only need to consider how to write 'actions' to achieve the transmission goals and the corresponding permission classes for accessing' actions' when using this library

-# Examples
+## Examples

 <img src="https://github.com/user-attachments/assets/593ba9c9-4b23-46bf-8697-bee953372010" alt='WebSockets Demo'>